nikki-experiments/my-react-boilerplate/README.md

 ## Install Prettier and ESLint

+### Install as dependency vs VScode extension

+Both eslint and prettier are available as extension in VScode.
+So why should we install with our project as a dependency?
+The main advantage is so that devs who might work on the repo in the future and might not be using VScode would know that this is prettier and eslint project.
+They could get benefits just by using yarn install.

+### Add VScode Extension

+In VScode, add the following extensions:

+- ESLint by Dirk Baeumer
+- Prettier - Code formatter by Prettier

+### Installing Prettier and Eslint

 Prettier is a style formatter for your project files.
 To install:

     $ npm install -D prettier

 ESLint is a JavaScript linting tool.
 To install:

     $ npm install -D eslint eslint-config-prettier eslint-plugin-prettier

 This will install the modules inside your node_modules folder.
 For ESLint you will also need to install other ESLint packages shown in this repo's package.json.

 You can also install these tools globally if you wish to use them on all your react projects.
 Run the same commands above but replace -D with -g.
 The module will be in your Node.js path accesible from any project.
 Now you won't have to run the install for these tools each time you create a new project.